 The MSI had its debut at a major convocation in Chile in 1998.
 By early 2000, 3 MSI Institutes and 5 smaller MSI Nuclei, chosen competitively, were up and running in Chile.
 Embedded outside the traditional science establishment, the MSI survived a change in national government and received a new influx of loan and government funds.

 The program has grown incrementally since its establishment.
-As of 2012, the Chilean MSI supports 6 institutes and 16 nuclei in the natural sciences, as well as 7 social science nuclei.
-The current annual budget is US $21 million.
+As of 2014, the Chilean MSI supports 5 institutes and 16 nuclei in the natural sciences, as well as 9 social science nuclei, with an annual budget of US $21 million.
 Out of some 1800 active scientists in the MSI program, about two thirds are undergraduate and postgraduate students and post-docs.

 The Chile MSI is governed by a Secretariat based in Santiago.
 (A November 2005 interview with the Executive Director of the Chile MSI is available here, and an article he wrote in 2007 for a World Bank Institute publication is available here).
 Videos about the Chilean MSI are here.